mit-cml/iot-website-source/docs/src/app/pages/GetStartedIntro.md

 - Sensors as needed for specific apps or projects

 <b>Setting up your computer (~ 30 minutes)</b><br>
-You will first need to install software and set up your computer to work with the Arduino 101 device.
+You will first need to install software and set up your computer to work with the Arduino 101 device controller.
 You can find a tutorial on how to do this [here](https://drive.google.com/file/d/0B51cwz24uqobMUJwNDVSeGNoQVk/view).
-You will then need to connect MIT App Inventor to the Arduino 101 device and you can learn how to do that [here](https://drive.google.com/file/d/0B51cwz24uqobanJ2XzhLbGpQOFk/view).
+You will then need to connect MIT App Inventor to the Arduino 101.
+You can learn how to do that [here](https://drive.google.com/file/d/0B51cwz24uqobanJ2XzhLbGpQOFk/view).

 <b>Start with a simple IoT app (~ 30 minutes)</b><br>